- The New York Times is pushing front page display ads. It's hard times, yo; deal with it.

 Okay, that's not entirely true.
 The primal scream therapy spot sticks a little.
 And I guess there are few things "not to like!" about a bank rep that prescribes breathing exercises for you.

 By Tierney Communications.

-Deutsch was reportedly caught on camera by a private investigator kissing Lisa Sandler, the wife of hedge-fund manager Andrew Sandler.
+Deutsch, according to the New York Post, was reportedly caught on camera by a private investigator kissing Lisa Sandler, the wife of hedge-fund manager Andrew Sandler.
 After wondering whether or not his wife was stepping out on him, Andrew hired the private eye to see if there was anything to his wonderment.
-Seemingly, there is as the pictures are said to show Donny and Lisa kissing.
+Seemingly there is, as the pictures are said to show Donny and Lisa kissing.